nicolas-goudry/nixkraken/docs/src/contrib/contributing.md

 _…that is the question!_

 The main distribution method for NixKraken is through [Flakes][nixos-wiki-flakes].
 However, we do not want to alienate users who do not use them, nor do we want to force its use on everyone.
-Our goal is to satisfy everyone.

-For this reason, all [Nix][nix-manual-language] code in the repository **must be compatible with both Flakes and non Flakes setups**.
+For this reason, all [Nix][nix-manual-language] code in the repository **must be compatible with both Flakes and non Flakes setups**, whenever possible.

 This means that building any of the tools provided by the project should work either with `nix build` and `nix-build`.
 This also means that all documentation bits should provide instructions for both worlds.